Rogdham/pyzstd/index.rst

     The multi-threaded output will be different than the single-threaded output.
 However, both are deterministic, and the multi-threaded output produces the same compressed data no matter how many threads used.

-    The multi-threaded output is not multiple :ref:`frames<frame_block>`, it's larger a little.
+    The multi-threaded output is a single :ref:`frame<frame_block>`, it's larger a little.
 Compressing a 520.58 MB data, single-threaded output is 273.55 MB, multi-threaded output is 274.33 MB.

 .. _rich_mem: